 CHRIS: Plugging on, we spent a lot of time and money.
 The drum machines and programmers took a lot of time, but we were determined to change direction.
 We had demoed quite a few really good songs, but I was unhappy with the way they were turning out.

 LEE: We spent a ridiculous amount on it.
 We had all these musicians coming in, left, right and centre.
 I just thought, ‘What’s going on here?
-This isn’t Madness any more, this is a bunch of session players; string players, brass players.’
-Then I sort of gave up: I ended up staying away from the band as much as possible.
+This isn’t Madness any more, this is a bunch of session players; string players… brass players… some drummer from Gloucestershire.’
+I didn’t feel part of it and sort of gave up.
+I ended up staying away from the band as much as possible.

 DAVID BEDFORD (strings arranger): I feel the budgets were slightly smaller once they’d moved to Virgin.
 It’s quite expensive having a group of string players so they became more stringent.
 From, ‘Oh, it would be great to have strings, let’s do it and if we don’t like them, we won’t use it’, to only using me on the four or so tracks they knew they wanted strings on.
 Clive pointed out gently to me that they didn’t have quite the budget.